nuejs/nue/packages/nuejs.org/blog/introducing-glow/index.md

 Today we're launching *Glow* — a new take on syntax highlighting:

 [image.large]
-  small: /img/glow-og.png
+  caption: 30+ languages colored.
+Click for a standalone view.
   large: /img/glow-og-big.png
-  caption: 30+ languages colored.
-Click the image for a standalone view.
+  small: /img/glow-og.png
-  href: /glow-demo/ # TODO: fix
+  href: /glow-demo/

-*Glow is different*: Instead of attempting to understand language internals, Glow focuses solely on aesthetics and how your code looks.
+*Glow is different*: Rather than parsing language internals, Glow focuses purely on aesthetics and the visual style of your code.

-*Glow is simple*: Glow makes all languages work with your brand colors by adjusting just a handful of CSS variables.
+*Glow is simple*: With just a few CSS variables, Glow adapts all languages to match your brand colors effortlessly.

-*Glow is small*: Glow is orders of magnitude smaller than the mainstream alternatives.
-We're talking [5K](//pkg-size.dev/nue-glow) instead of [5M](//pkg-size.dev/shiki).
-It's by far the smallest implementation available.
+*Glow is small*: Glow is significantly smaller than mainstream alternatives—around [5KB](//pkg-size.dev/nue-glow) compared to [5MB](//pkg-size.dev/shiki).
+It’s the most compact implementation available.

 [image.tall]